Gen711/Fall2015/labs/lab5.khmer.rst

 > Now, on your MAC, find the files you just downloaded - for the zip files - double click and that should unzip them..
 Click on the `html` file, which will open up your browser.
 Look at the results.
 Try to figure out what each plot means.

-> Now look at the `.histo` file, which is a kmer distribution.
-I want you to plot the distribution using R and RStudio.

 > OPEN RSTUDIO

 ::